 Project without PhD students: Routing of electrical vehicles

 I did a study when visiting Southampton for about 10 weeks.
 Among other things, this resulted in a journal publication on routing and en-route charging of electrical vehicles.
 See this fun video on Minimising Queues at Electric Vehicle Charging Stations produced by Sebastian Stein about our research.
-He also published our dataset.
+We also published our dataset.

 In 2017 (April-May) I was a visiting scholar at Duke University with Vincent Conitzer.

 Below are all publications by Mathijs de Weerdt listed in the TU Delft repository (Pure).
 Most are also included in the DBLP here.
 The website with publications of Mathijs de Weerdt at Google Scholar additionally contains an up-to-date citation count and h-index.

 - Advanced Algorithms (responsible teacher)